 At or for the Year Ended December 31,

-2023 2022
+2024 2023

-(Dollars in the ousands)
+(Dollars in thousa ,

-Total loans outstanding at end of period \$ 120,783 \$ 102,991
+Total loans outstanding at end of period \$ 130,907 \$ 120,783

-Total non-accrual loans at end of period 200 154
+Total non-accrual loans at end of period 200

-Total non-performing loans at end of period 200 154
+Total non-performing loans at end of period 200

-Total average loans outstanding 107,438 97,714
+Total average loans outstanding 133,176 107,438

-Allowance for credit losses, beginning of period 624 779
+Allowance for credit losses, beginning of period 1,176 624

-Cumulative effect of ASU 2016-13 adoption (CECL) 384 N/A
+Cumulative effect of ASU 2016-13 adoption (CECL) N/A 384

-Provision for (reversal of) credit losses 168 (230)
+Provision for credit losses 25 168

 Charge-offs:

 1-4 family residential

 Multi-family

 Commercial

 Construction

 Consumer

-Total charge-offs \$ - \$
+Total charge-offs \$

 Recoveries on loans previously charged-off:

-1-4 family residential \$ - \$ (75)
+1-4 family residential \$ - \$

 Multi-family

 Commercial

 Construction

 Consumer

-Total recoveries \$ - \$ (75)
+Total recoveries \$

-Net (recoveries) charge-offs \$ - \$
+Net (recoveries) charge-offs \$

-Allowance for credit losses, end of period Ŝ 1,176 \$ ()
+Allowance for credit losses, end of period \$ 1,201 \$ 1,176

-Allowance for credit losses as a percent of non-performing loans Ψ 588.00% 405.19%
+Allowance for credit losses as a percent of non-performing loans -% 588.00%

-Allowance for credit losses as a percent of total loans outstanding 0.97% 0.61%
+Allowance for credit losses as a percent of total loans outstanding 0.92% 0.97%

-Allowance for credit losses as a percent of total non-accrual loans 588.00% 405.19%
+Allowance for credit losses as a percent of total non-accrual loans 588.00%

-Ratio of net (recoveries) charge-offs during the period to average loans outstanding during the period 0.00% (0.08)%
+Ratio of net (recoveries) charge-offs during the period to average loans outstanding during the period 0.00% 0.00%

-(0000)/0

 The allowance for credit losses is established through a provision for credit losses.
 We maintain the allowance at a level believed, to the best of management's knowledge, to cover estimated lifetime credit losses in the loan portfolio at each reporting date.
 Management reviews the allowance for credit losses on no less than a quarterly basis.
 Our evaluation process includes, among other things, an analysis of delinquency trends, non-performing loan trends, the level of charge-offs and recoveries, prior loss experience, total loans outstanding, the volume of loan originations, the type, size and geographic concentration of our loans, the value of collateral securing the loan, the borrower's ability to repay and repayment performance, the number of loans requiring heightened management oversight, national and local economic conditions and industry experience.
 Such risk ratings are periodically reviewed by management and revised as deemed appropriate.
-At December 31, 2023, our allowance for credit losses is significantly affected by uncertainties and management judgment and there is a likelihood that different amounts would be reported under different conditions or assumptions.
+At both December 31, 2024 and December 31, 2023 our allowance for credit losses amounted to \$1.2 million.
+The establishment of the allowance for credit losses is significantly affected by uncertainties and management judgment and there is a likelihood that different amounts would be reported under different conditions or assumptions.
 Various regulatory agencies, as an integral part of their examination process, periodically review our allowance for credit losses.
 Such agencies may require North Shore Trust and Savings to make additional provisions for estimated credit losses based upon judgments different from those of management.